MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 HOW DO YOU CREATE A STACK OF LABELS?

 You may look at that stack of labels and wonder to yourself: how exactly is this stack built?
 What do you, as an engineer, have to do in order to “create” that stack?
+How do you create a traffic-engineered SR-MPLS LSP?

-There’s three main answers to that.
+There’s five main answers to that.

 SRv6